concur/developer.concur.com/api-reference/receipts/get-started.markdown

 ### Overview

-The Receipts V4 API aims to make our service as useful as possible.
-In order to do so we accept three different formulae for posting a receipt:
+The Receipts V4 API accepts three different formulae for posting a receipt:

 1. __Receipt Data__ - Your receipt data is stored along with an automatically generated receipt image file.
 2. __Receipt Data & Receipt Image__ - Your receipt data and receipt image file are stored.